Contextual Bandits with Budgeted Information Reveal: Extension to Unknown Context Distribution

 \begin{proof}[Proof of Lemma~\ref{lemma:Cont-distr}] First, we establish the following for estimating the latent context distribution (i.e., $\mathbf{p}_k = \mathbb{P}(S_t = k)$) for each context $k$:

 Using the empirical Berstein's inequality in Lemma~\ref{lemma:berstein} and making a union-bound argument, the resulting bound is obtained with probability at least $1-2\delta$. \end{proof}

-\banditcontextregret* \begin{proof}[ ] In this proof, we take the learning of context distribution into account.
+\banditcontextregret* \begin{proof}[Proof of Proposition ~\ref{thm:bandit_context_learning} ] In this proof, we take the learning of context distribution into account.
 Let $\tilde P_t$ be the uncertainty set for the context distribution that contains the ground truth context distribution $\mathbf{p}^*$ at time $t$.

 At each time $t$, there are 4 quantities that the information revealer and treatment recommender calculate: